w3f/research/docs/polkadot/networking/3-avail-valid.md

 At the start of the period, for every parachain, its N/C parachain validators each have all of the N pieces.
 In this role we call them the "preliminary checkers".
 The high-level purpose of A&V networking is to:

-1. Distribute the pieces of all C blocks to all other validators
+R1: Distribute the pieces of all C blocks to all other validators.
+A corollary of this is that every validator *must receive* at minimum (C-1) pieces, 1 from every other parachain.

-2. Ensure that ceil(N/3) of the pieces of all C blocks remains available and retrievable for a reasonable amount of time, across the N validators.
+R2: Ensure that ceil(N/3) of the pieces of all C blocks remains available and retrievable for a reasonable amount of time, across the N validators.

 Near the end of the period, for every parachain, a set of approval checkers of size > N/C will be chosen from the N validators, to actually retrieve at least ceil(N/3) pieces of the block.